druidoo-dev/sale-workflow/sale_order_type/README.rst

    type you have created before and all settings will be propagated.
 #.
 You can also define a type for a particular partner if you go to *Sales &
    Purchases* and set a sale order type.
+#.
+Add Route in Sales orders Types.
+When we change the sale order type, if it
+   has a route_id set, it should also change the route_id of the lines.

 Bug Tracker
 ===========